Characters: Sengoku Basara Oda Clan

 - In Love with Your Carnage: For Nobunaga.

 "You utterly annihilated opponents who had already admitted defeat, right down to the last survivor.
 You mercilessly cut down women and children running away in confusion.
-You burnt down everything, leaving not even an insect alive.
-The only thing remaining is the ashes dancing in the transient wind.
+You burnt everything, leaving not even an insect alive.
+All that remains is the ashes dancing in the transient wind.
 I, Mitsuhide, can no longer contain how intoxicated I am with you!"

 - Japanese Pronouns: 'Watashi'